Ardersier and Area

 Before Fort George was built in the aftermath of Culloden, a small fishing hamlet called Blacktown existed in the area of Fort George, its economy based around several small open fishing boats.
 Its relocation eventually led to the creation of the village of Ardersier.

 Nowadays the village has two local village shops with off-licence open 7 days a week, Post Office, Pharmacy, Doctors’ surgery, organic food outlets, The Gun Lodge hotel and the Star Inn are two licenced premises in Ardersier that serve excellent food, there is also the PACE cafe and a cake/coffee shop.
-Larger supermarkets – Sainsburys, Tesco etc can be found in the nearby town of Nairn.
-Also in Ardersier is the Connage cheesemaker and shop – their excellent cheeses can also be found in Harrods.
-You can watch cheese being made whilst buying at source.
+In Inverness larger supermarkets – Asda, Tesco's Morrisons are available.
+Sainsbury's and the Co-op can be found in the nearby town of Nairn.
+Also in Ardersier is the Connage cheesemaker and shop. you can watch cheese being made whilst buying at source.

 With lots of things to do and see at all times of the year: - miles of quiet beaches, clean air and stunning scenery, the Moray Firth is naturally very popular with visitors who come to visit the famous Malt Whisky Trail, the Castle Trail, the Moray Firth Dolphins, the Speyside Way, the Coastal Trail, Loch Ness, Findhorn Foundation, see the autumn colours in Glen Affric or ski-ing at Aviemore and Lecht. - You can see why people return to the area again and again.